OpenRockets/web-dev-error-solutions/errors/javascript/overcoming-the-collection-doesn-t-exist-error-in-mongodb/README.md

+# 🐞 Overcoming the "Collection doesn't exist" Error in MongoDB

 This document addresses a common error encountered when working with MongoDB: the "Collection doesn't exist" error.
 This typically occurs when your application attempts to perform a CRUD operation (Create, Read, Update, Delete) on a collection that hasn't been created yet.
 This error can manifest in various ways depending on your driver (e.g., Python, Node.js, etc.), but the core issue remains the same.